Loading...

 enum CameraProjectionMode {ORTHOGRAPHIC,PERSPECTIVE,}

-We use CameraProjectionMode.ORTHOGRAPHIC
+We use CameraProjectionMode.ORTHOGRAPHIC by default.

 canvas.getCamera().getProjectionMode(); // CameraProjectionMode.ORTHOGRAPHIC